Stewart Island Daisy

 Plant Description

-The Stewart Island Daisy typically grows as a large, spreading shrub or small tree, reaching up to 6 meters or more in height.
+The Stewart Island Daisy typically grows as a large, spreading shrub or small tree, reaching up to 6 meters or more in height Discover more about native grasses.
 It features stout, often gnarled branches that are clad with persistent leaf bases, creating a textured appearance.
 The leaves are subcoriaceous (leathery), ranging from 7-18 cm long, and are narrow, rolled, and shiny grey-green on top, with a whitish underside.
 In summer, the plant produces conspicuous clusters of bright yellow, daisy-like flowers, approximately 2 cm wide, with 10-15 narrow, contorted ray-florets.
 These vibrant blooms provide a stark contrast to the plant's silvery-green foliage.

 Quick Facts